Alliegaytor/discord-term/CONTRIBUTING.md

 # CONTRIBUTING

-There aren't many rules or guidlines on contributing at the moment, but the ones that do exist are shown below.
+There aren't many rules or guidelines on contributing at the moment, but the ones that do exist are shown below.

 1. The requirements are as follows: